- Which band should I join?

 Will I get a refund if I need to withdraw?

-A member withdrawing from a band before the third rehearsal of the fall or winter session will receive a full refund, minus a $25 administrative fee.
-Refunds will not be provided for later withdrawals or for the spring extension session.
+A member withdrawing from a band before the third rehearsal of the fall or winter session (and before the second rehearsal for spring extension bands) will receive a full refund, minus a $25 administrative fee.
+Refunds will not be provided for later withdrawals.

 To withdraw, please send an email to Anna Tessier and your band leader to advise them of your decision.
 Please tell them why you are leaving so that we may improve the ONHB experience for our members.